Present in United Kingdom

 Green spruce aphid populations have spread from continental Europe following human movement and introductions of spruce as ornamental and forestry trees.
 As a result they are now found in Australia, New Zealand, Chile, North America and the UK.

 Green spruce aphids have a strong dispersal ability, although whether they arrived in the British Isles under their own steam or were introduced with importations of spruce plants for amenity and forestry purposes is not known.

 Unusually, the aphid was described as a species new to science from material in London (Walker, 1849), rather than from tree material in its native range in continental Europe.

-The spread and potential effect of green spruce aphid on spruce trees did not become clear until after the expansion of conifer forests in the UK in the 1900s, where it was able to feed on both its native Norway spruce and the introduced Sitka spruce, which is a native of North America.
+The spread and potential effect of green spruce aphid on spruce trees did not become clear until after the expansion of conifer forests in the UK in the 1900s, where it was able to feed on both its native Norway spruce and the introduced Sitka spruce.

 - Green spruce aphid research

 - The green spruce aphid in western Europe (archived publication)

 - The green spruce aphid and Sitka spruce provenance in Britain

 - Phytotoxicity of insecticides used to control aphids on Sitka spruce

 - Climate change impacts on insects associated with Sitka spruce